RaphaelFelten/MaterializeModal/README.md

 Setting the value for a 'yes_no' field requires a boolean value.
 #### getFormValues(mode)
 Returns the form values.
 An optional argument can be passed in to specify how the data should be structured:
-`single` or `combined` - default is combined
+`single` or `combined` - default is combined.
 #### getFormFields()
-Returns all HTML form fields
+Returns all HTML form fields.
 #### getFormField(field)
 Returns the specified HTML form field.
-Argument must be a string equal to the name of the field given in the `insertForm` function
+Argument must be a string equal to the name of the field given in the `insertForm` function.
 #### clearForm()
 Clears the form.
 #### hideFormField(fields)